michaelpatrickpurcell/castle-of-magic/README.md

   - The candle can be either lit or unlit.

 So, there are eight different possibilities for what will happen when the ritual spell is cast.

-How each of the arcana are used will depend on the state of the tableau (see below) when the ritual spell is cast.

 ## Regalia
 Three pieces of regalia - the amulet, the crown, and the scepter - were originally used to control the Monster.